 The scope of the museum stretches back 150 years to Christian IX and Queen Louise, who were known as "the in-laws of Europe" because four of their children ascended to the thrones of England, Greece, Russia and Denmark respectively.

 As in a journey through time, the rooms of Christian IX, Queen Louise and their descendants stand intact.
 Each reflects the modern taste of its period and the personalities of the kings and queens, whether it is in military, Victorian, or knightly style.

 The large garden room offers an insight into royal life and the monarchy in the 21st century.
 Royal life entails many duties and traditions, and there is plenty of opportunity to explore them and gain an understanding of what it means to be royal today.

-On Saturdays there is admittance to the royal reception rooms on the piano nobile, which are still used by the royal family.
+On most days, there is admittance to the Gala Hall and the other magnificent rooms on the Piano Nobile.
+The royal reception rooms are still used by the royal family for representative purposes.
 Children are guided by signs designed to meet their needs and engage them.